twosixlabs/armory/docs/style.md

 chmod 755 ".git/hooks/pre-commit"
 ```

+There is an `EARLY_EXIT` variable in `tools/pre-commit.sh` that can be modified that causes the script to exit on the first failure.

 Note: these hooks depend on some python tools being installed in your environment.
 These
 can be installed using: